Chygos/hackbio-cancer-internship/stage4/stage4_report/README.md

 __Figure 2:__ Confusion matrix on the test set (Tumour Grade)

+From Figure 2, both models could almost perfectly predict IDH status based on a set of genes.

 ### 3.2 **Tumor Grade**
 ___Table 2: Model Performance on test set___